Ruled by the Sun. (26° 40’ Aries – 10° 00’ Taurus.) Pleiades.

-Since testosterone is the main hormone in male sexual development we are likely find traits related to high or low testosterone: low testosterone is related with low confidence, anxiety, depression, mood swings, weakness, weight gain, low energy, and impotency.
+Since testosterone is the main hormone in male sexual development we are likely to find traits related to high or low testosterone: low testosterone is related with low confidence, anxiety, depression, mood swings, weakness, weight gain, low energy, and impotency.
 High testosterone is connected with aggression, social dominance, muscle mass, power and protective instincts.
 People with high testosterone command respect and get it due to their inner power.
-Low testosterone people tend to command respect thru coercion and physical treats and respect will only flow from peoples actions induced thru fear; they will never command respect from the hearts of their followers.
+Low testosterone people tend to command respect through coercion and physical threats and respect will only flow from peoples actions induced thru fear; they will never command respect from the hearts of their followers.
 The fire in prana is represented in Krittika so these people usually shine as their internal life force radiates outward.
 (See below for more health related information.)

 Agni – Fire

 Prana is the force of life, it brings to life our body, our mind, our senses and connects us to the beyond.
-This prana is carrying fire, the life force, vitality, Agni has to do with cellular intelligence and awareness.
+This prana carries fire, the life force, vitality, Agni has to do with cellular intelligence and awareness.
 Ayurveda lists as many as 40 types of agni in the body, but there are 13 main ones separated into three categories:

-- Krittika typically has a strong fast digestion and need to eat a lot of food.
+- Krittika typically has a strong fast digestion and needs to eat a lot of food.
 But this also puts their digestive fire at risk.
 Ayurveda recognises four digestive Agnis.
 Each of them will disturb the nourishment we get from food in their own way.

 - Vishamagni is too much wind in the stomach making the inner fires erratic causing gas, wandering cravings and eating patterns.